z-trina/RakanBot/README.md

 Setting up the discord bot / quick start: https://youtu.be/YD_N6Ffoojw?si=mxyD7X8bxa6anpyG

+Getting the bot to stay on permanantly, and rendering it on render: https://www.youtube.com/watch?v=HZis54wRF98

+Saving the demographic data to gsheets: https://youtu.be/sVURhxyc6jE?si=HndjlI8jJ50FnqZv

 Code was mainly written by copilot.

 To access the bot, you will need the key (Token) from me (Aiden/ Kee Woo Jer).
 Send me your House address and I'll mail it to you.